containers/podman/docs/tutorials/podman-for-windows.md

 provides a native CLI and embeds a guest Linux system to launch your containers.
 This guest is referred to as a Podman machine and is managed with the `podman machine` command.
-On Windows, each Podman machine is backed by a virtualized Windows System for Linux (WSLv2) distribution.
+On Windows, each Podman machine is backed by a virtualized Windows Subsystem for Linux (WSLv2) distribution.
 The podman command can be run directly from your Windows PowerShell (or CMD) prompt, where it remotely communicates with the podman service running in the WSL environment.
 Alternatively, you can access Podman directly from the WSL instance if you